1halfplusminus/test-qwen2.5-coder-32b/README.md

 ## Additional Information

-Everything in this repo was written by qwen 2.5 32B using clide.
+Everything in this repo was written by qwen 2.5 32B using cline.